Also Available the

 Voices from the Deadworld

 The critically acclaimed godfather of all zombie comics tackles the undead menace from a new 'supernatural' viewpoint.
-An action-filled, horror series that made its first appearance in 1987.
+An action-filled, horror series that made its first appearance in 1987, 15 years before the Walking Dead.
 Over 100 comic issues & graphic novels of back story to entertain horror or even non-horror fan.

 * Over 1,000,000 copies in print